 Proper Watering

-Whether a sapling or an old, established tree, water is an absolute necessity.
+One of the ways to keep your trees healthy, whether a sapling or an old, established tree, water is an absolute necessity.
 During periods of regular rainfall, nature provides more than enough for most species.
 But in times of drought, a little manmade irrigation goes a long way.

 Water soil deeply to promote deeper root systems better equipped for drought.
 We recommend drip irrigation or soaker hoses over sprinklers.
 Aim for at least eight inches deep.